danielegrattarola/deep-q-atari/README.md

-# deep-q-atari
+# Deep Q Atari
-Deep Q-learning architectures bsed on Keras and OpenAI Gym to play Atari games.
+Collaboration with the machine learning team of Politecnico di Milano to apply deep Q-learning to the well known environments of the Atari games.

+### Installation
+### Usage
+### About